laravel/docs/console-tests.md

              ->expectsQuestion('What is your name?', 'Taylor Otwell')
              ->expectsQuestion('Which language do you prefer?', 'PHP')
              ->expectsOutput('Your name is Taylor Otwell and you prefer PHP.')
+             ->doesntExpectOutput('Your name is Taylor Otwell and you prefer Ruby.')
              ->assertExitCode(0);
     }